-On the other hand, it is the critical engagement of NGOs at the local, regional and international arenas, in partnership with the mass media, which has illumined societies on human rights situation, usually done through daily reminders on and continuing advocacies for human rights in response to the abuse, negation and/or neglect of human rights.
+Compensating the absence of HR promotion by IFIs, on the other hand, it is the critical engagement of NGOs at the local, regional and international arenas, in partnership with the mass media, which has illumined societies on human rights situation, usually done through daily reminders on and continuing advocacies for human rights in response to the abuse, negation and/or neglect of human rights.
 This is illustrated by the active engagements of iNGOs like the Amnesty International (AI) and the Human Rights Watch (HRW) in their campaigns for the release of or the more humane treatment of prisoners of conscience and victims of torture, supplemented with the strategies of shaming the regimes that torture, unjustly imprison or disenfranchise their citizens.
 By internationalizing (the politics of embarrassment) the HR campaigns, the offending regimes are isolated and sometimes the victims are released or given better treatment.
-Usually, however, these campaigns lead to the establishment of stronger international norms on human rights, particularly those for the protection, as well as the promotion, economics, social and cultural rights: children, ethnic minorities, labor, migrant-workers, refugees, women, and other vulnerable groups-which all respect the individuals and communities at the local levels (Human Rights Watch 2008; Lai 2004a,
+Usually, however, these campaigns lead to the establishment of stronger international norms on human rights, particularly those for the protection, as well as the promotion, economics, social and cultural rights: children, ethnic minorities, labor, migrant-workers, refugees, women, and other vulnerable groups - which all respect the individuals and communities at the local levels (Human Rights Watch 2008; Lai 2004a, 2008a/b, 2011).